smart-data-models/dataModel.CPSV-AP/PublicOrganization/doc/spec_IT.md

         model: dct:spatial
         type: Property
     type:
-      description: 'It has to be PublicOrganization.'
+      description: It has to be PublicOrganization
       enum:
         - PublicOrganization
       type: string